ebergstedt/CruDapper/README.md

 # TODO

-* Async
-* User can specify more Dapper specific parameters such as transactions and timeouts
 * New methods to map dynamic query result to Dictionary<string, object> and object[]
 * Hold off db execution for lazy loading if specified
-* Get stuff by composite primary keys
 * Templating
 * More functionality?